 - DO NOT blame any shortcoming of your track on the genre it's in.
-Comments like "This is house, obviously it will sound repetitive" or "This is orchestral, it doesn't need good mixing" will get you nowhere.
-This competition receives submissions consisting of many different genres and we try and be as unbiased as possible, so we won't be closing blind eyes for gripes we have with tracks just because of the genre they are in.
+Comments like "This is House, obviously it will sound repetitive" or "This is Orchestral, it doesn't need good mixing" will get you nowhere.
+This competition receives submissions consisting of many different genres, and we try to remain as unbiased as possible, so we won't be turning a blind eye to any kind of shortcomings simply based upon the genre of a track.

-- You are in a music competition.
-The less your track sounds like a piece of music, the less you have a chance of making it through.
-Experimental noise, atonal ambience, voice-acting, sound effect compilations, etc... don't make it very high on a judge's score sheet.
+- Remember that, first and foremost, this is a music competition.
+The less your track sounds like a piece of music, the lower your chances of success.
+Experimental noise, atonal ambience, voice-acting, sound effect compilations, etc... don't expect these to make it very high on a judge's score sheet.

 1st Place NGADM 2017 Forum Signature